Special Educational Needs and Disabilities

 How will staff support my child?

 There are a wide range of available interventions: in-class strategies, some interventions offered at lunch time or after school.
 Depending on your child’s needs, the school also liaises with outside services, such as CAMHs, YPAS, The Sensory Service and so on.
-Person centred planning is used in all stages of Special Needs support and Lisa Dwyer (SENDCo) is in overall charge of this.
+Person centred planning is used in all stages of Special Needs support and Susan Duggan (SENDCo) is in overall charge of this.

 How will the curriculum be matched to my child’s needs?